Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 psql -U {{ pg_user }} -h $HOSTNAME -d gis -c "CREATE EXTENSION hstore"
 ```

-The character encoding scheme to be used in the database is *UTF8* and the adopted collation is *en_GB.utf8*.
-(This is in line with what reported in the [PostgreSQL Chef configuration code](https://github.com/openstreetmap/chef/blob/master/cookbooks/postgresql/resources/database.rb#L25-L27).)

 If you get the following error

 `ERROR:  could not open extension control file "/usr/share/postgresql/9.3/extension/postgis.control": No such file or directory`

-then you might be installing PostgreSQL 9.3, for which you should also need:
+then you might be installing PostgreSQL 9.3 (instead of 9.5), for which you should also need:

     sudo apt-get install postgis postgresql-9.3-postgis-scripts